Linuturk/www.onitato.com/content/articles/pep8_checking_in_vim.md

 ## vim-flake8

 Here is the plugin that will work our magic.
 Go follow the [installation instructions](https://github.com/nvie/vim-flake8) for vim-flake8.
-Just just need to clone the repository into the ~/.vim/bundle directory.
+Just clone this repository into the ~/.vim/bundle directory.
 If you've followed the instructions properly up to this point, everything should be working as expected.
 Here is my .vimrc file for comparison.
 Note that I've added a few additional options I find useful when coding in Python.

 ```
 execute pathogen#infect()